Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: Introduction

 where $\Gamma$ is the incomplete Gamma function~\cite{abr65}.
-For a more complex oscillator $g$, S.~Olver~\cite{olv07} considered a $g$-dependent basis instead of the usual polynomial basis $x^j$.
-Then the moments can be written in closed form, again in term of incomplete Gamma functions.
-Another approach, proposed in~\cite{xia07}, is based on the transformation $\tau=g(x)$.
-The method enables one to compute the moments by the identity~\eqref{eq:momx} when $g$ has no stationary points in $[a,b]$; otherwise if $g$ has a single stationary point, similar identities for $I^{[0,\tau]}_k(x^m,x^j)$ are employed (cf.~\cite{abr65,ise05}).
+However, formula~\eqref{eq:momx} is useless mainly because interpolation by the polynomial basis ${1,x,x^2,\ldots}$ is in general unstable.
+For a more complex oscillator $g$, Olver~\cite{olv07} considered a $g$-dependent basis instead of the usual polynomial basis $x^j$.
+Then the moments can be written in closed forms, again in terms of incomplete Gamma functions.
+Another approach, proposed in~\cite{xia07}, is based on the transformation ${\tau=g(x)}$.
+The method enables one to compute the moments by the identity~\eqref{eq:momx} when $g$ has no stationary points in ${[a,b]}$; otherwise if $g$ has a single stationary point, similar identities for ${I^{[0,y]}_k(x^m,x^j)}$ are employed (cf.~\cite{abr65,ise05}).

-Filon-Clenshaw-Curtis (FCC) rules, beside other advantages, enable one to compute the moments efficiently and rapidly without needing to deal with (incomplete) Gamma functions, whose evaluation needs a considerable number of flops.
-The $N$-point FCC rule can be described as follows.
-Consider the oscillatory integral
+Filon-Clenshaw-Curtis (FCC) rules, beside other advantages, enable one to compute the moments stably and rapidly without needing to deal with (incomplete) Gamma functions, whose evaluation is not trivial.
+The (${N+1}$)-point FCC rule can be described as follows: Consider the oscillatory integral

-In the $N$-point FCC rule, the amplitude function $f$ is interpolated at Clenshaw-Curtis points $t_{j,N}:=\cos(j\pi/N)$, $j=0,\ldots,N$ by the polynomial
+In the (${N+1}$)-point FCC rule, the amplitude function $f$ is interpolated at Clenshaw-Curtis points ${t_{j,N}:=\cos(j\pi/N)}$, ${j=0,\ldots,N}$ by the polynomial

-where $T_n(s)=\cos(n\arccos(s))$ are the Chebyshev polynomials of the first kind, and $\sum{}''$ means that the first and the last terms of the sum are to be halved.
-By discrete orthogonality of the cosine function, the coefficients $\alpha_{n,N}(f)$ can be written as
+where ${T_n(s)=\cos(n\arccos(s))}$ are the Chebyshev polynomials of the first kind, and $\sum{}''$ means that the first and the last terms of the sum are to be halved.
+By the discrete orthogonality of the cosine function, the coefficients $\alpha_{n,N}(f)$ can be written as

-If $f$ in~\eqref{eq:intf} is replaced by $Q_Nf$, then the $N$-point FCC rule is obtained as
+If $f$ in~\eqref{eq:intf} is replaced by $Q_Nf$, then the (${N+1}$)-point FCC rule is obtained as

-where the weights (modified moments) $\omega_n(k)=I_k(T_n)$, $n\ge0$, can be computed recursively thanks to the three-term recurrence relation for the Chebyshev polynomials $T_n$.
-As a generalization of the original Clenshaw-Curtis rules~\cite{cle60}, this idea has been developed gradually by employing the results of many earlier works, mainly the Piessens' contributions~\cite{pie71,pie73,pie76,pie84,pie00} and the Sloan's works~\cite{slo78,slo80}.
-By a simple affine change of variables, the FCC rules~\eqref{eq:fcc} can also be applied to
+where the weights (modified moments) ${\omega_n(k)=I_k(T_n)}$, ${n\ge0}$, can be computed recursively thanks to the three-term recurrence relation for the Chebyshev polynomials $T_n$.
+As a generalization of the original Clenshaw-Curtis rules~\cite{cle60}, this idea has been developed gradually by employing the results of many earlier works, mainly Piessens' contributions~\cite{pie71,pie73,pie76,pie84,pie00} and Sloan's works~\cite{slo78,slo80}.
+By a simple affine-like change of variables, the FCC rules~\eqref{eq:fcc} can also be applied to